fhansmann/coding-basics/module-2/data-structures.md

 ## Purpose

-This file includes basic data structure
+This file includes basic data structures such as lists and tupels and method to manipulate them

 ## Table of Contents